 The Heart: This podcast is pretty steamy, and generally tells true stories about relationships and sex.
 It’s very LGBT inclusive.

 Stuff Mom Never Told You: Cristen and Caroline cover gender issues, and always strive to be intersectional in their feminism.
 They give a humorous look into subjects like the stereotype of “Spicy” Latinas, IUDs, the Golden Girls, Black Hair in America, queer fashion as activism, and tons of other topics.
 They’ve finally called it quits after 800+ episodes at the end of 2016.
+BUT THEN two new hosts took over and breathed new life into it.
+They’re covering the same sort of things, but one of the hosts is black and queer.
+So that’s cool.
 (How StuffWorks podcast network)

 Death, Sex and Money with Anna Sale: This is more of an interview podcast in which Anna Sale talks with people about relationships, starting out with her own.
 In the debut episode “This Senator Saved My Love Life”, a former senator from Wyoming is enlisted to plea on her ex boyfriend’s behalf to save their relationship.